---

 Efficiency metrics, such as Customer Acquisition Cost (CAC) and Customer Payback Period, help assess the cost-effectiveness of your growth strategies.

 Determining whether a startup aligns with product-led growth (PLG) principles requires a close examination of its business model and organizational structure.
 PLG thrives on delivering exceptional product experiences, but this must be supported by operational capabilities that can scale effectively.
-Key factors such as product complexity, market demand, and team structure play a pivotal role in evaluating PLG readiness.
+Operational capabilities should be measured using relevant product metrics to ensure scalable growth.

 This evolution highlights the importance of aligning organizational design with PLG goals.
 Startups aiming for scalable, global growth must ensure their team structures can adapt to increasing complexity while maintaining a user-centric approach.